YubicoLabs/fido-openssh-workshop/README.md

 ## Workshop preparation

+For the exercises, you should of course have the OpenSSH client installed.
+Version 8.2 is a minimum, but 8.9 or later is preferred.
+Linux distributions will have OpenSSH installed by default.
+MacOS also has a version pre-installed, but it is lacking a required FIDO SecurityKeyProvider.
+Instead install from [brew](https://brew.sh/).

+Other software that is probably already installed:

+- Git version 2.34 or newer.
+Check with git --version
+- Python version 3.10 or newer.
+Check with python3 -V

-To save time downloading tools during the workshop, participants should download and install the following in advance:
+To save time downloading tools during the workshop, participants should have the following downloaded/installed in advance:

 - Docker Desktop (or something similar, eg podman) to run Docker containers.